Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 12) The Regulations Department interview room and area within the Test Subject Zone is restricted to Regulation Personnel, personnel who spawn with weapons  and personnel ranking Classification - O.

 *a) Members of the Regulations Department may grant access to the interview room to other personnel during interviews.*

+13) The Power Plant in general is restricted to the Security Personnel, Regulations Personnel and Engineering Personnel.

+*a) Security Personnel internally ranking Junior Guard or above can enter the Power Plant, and to prevent unauthorized personnel from entering the site.*

+*b) Regulation Personnel internally ranking Senior Regulating Official may enter Power Plant to spectate Engineering Personnel and their duties.*

+*c) Engineering Personnel are granted full access to the power plant to fulfill their duties.*

 # **Article 3: Specific Precept**